What is fact cannot be changed

 Before the mid-20th century, marriage was a rite of passage and expected of practically everybody.
 Of course there were always a few women or men who didn’t marry, but that was very rare.
 Therefore nobody can deny that the Filles du Roi arrived with a sincere desire to marry and have children.
 They were normal women, fulfilling roles entrenched in their culture, roles dictated by society and by their Catholic faith.

-The legal system in Québec made provision for marital anulments, and court records confirm that such anulments were granted surprisingly often.
-The literature makes it clear that if a husband were so intolerable for any of the Filles du Roi, then leaving him was always an option, even if it was difficult.
+The legal system in early Québec made provision for marital anulments, and court records confirm that such anulments were indeed granted from time to time.
+Clearly if a husband were so intolerable for any of the Filles du Roi, then leaving him was always an option, even if it was difficult.
 As the archives from early Québec have shown us, that option was certainly exercised (not by any of our 18 Filles ancestors).
 It’s not often cited by today’s feminists, however, who love to imagine that French males were guilty of horrible and previously unreported cruelty.

 Myth #3: Society's rejects and prostitutes